 Would you know if your doctor was overcharging you or leaving out important information?
 Learn the most common eye doctor myths below, and prepare yourself with a list of questions before your next visit.
 It never hurts to ask!

-Rule of thumb: For regular checkups, as well as problems affecting the surface of the eye (such as allergies, irritations, eyestrain, and conjunctivitis), an optometrist is sufficient.
-If you’re experiencing serious symptoms such as loss of vision or seeking eye surgery, you should consider visiting an ophthalmologist.
+Rule of thumb: For regular checkups, as well as problems affecting the surface of the eye (such as allergies, irritations, eyestrain, and conjunctivitis), an optometrist can treat you.
+If you’re experiencing serious symptoms such as loss of vision, contact any eye doctor immediately.
+If you need eye surgery, you will be treated by an ophthalmologist.

 Truth #3: Online is a great place to buy glasses.